 You can explore Kumari Ghar, the house of the living goddess of Nepal, Kumari.
 This was erected in 1757 by Jaya Prakash Malla.
 Kumari is a young girl chosen to be the living goddess until she hits her first puberty and relapses to being a normal mortal.
 Kasthamandap, the house of wood, is thought to be built from a Single Sal tree.
 At the start, it used to be a community hall where local people assembled for vital ceremonies and later, it was made Temple of Gorakhnath.

 Facts about Kathmandu Durbar Square

 - Kasthamandap is translated as “Kathmandu” in Nepali.

-- Considered as the oldest building in Kathmandu Valley, Kasthamandap temple was erected in far 12th century with all wood from one single tree.
+- Considered the oldest building in Kathmandu Valley, the Kasthamandap temple was erected in the far 12th century with all wood from one single tree.

 - Hanuman Dhoka in eastern Durbar Square is the biggest existing historical place with the most plentiful art collection in Nepal.

 - Statues of hanuman stand on the stone pier of the left palace gate, enclosed with a red brocade canopy.

 - Built-in 1549, Taleju Temple, a three-storeyed gold-plating eave Tempio, is the tallest temple in Kathmandu with a height of about 35m.

 - Kaal Bhairab is a huge stone statue of Bhairab (Lord of Terror), one of Shiva's rebirths in northern side of Durbar Square.

 - The legend has it that if any individual can interpret the 17th-century inscriptions written in 15 languages on the Hanuman Dhoka wall, there would be immediate flooding of milk from the wall.
 Hanuman Dhoka is the former palace of Malla and Shah Kings.